rtu715/NAS-Bench-360/darts/gaea-dense/README.md

 The training routine is based on that used by [PC-DARTS](https://github.com/yuhuixu1993/PC-DARTS/blob/master/train_imagenet.py).

 ### To Run
-First, make sure that you have a determined cluster running either locally or on AWS.

-To run the example, simply run the following command from within the `search` directory:
+To run the example, simply run the following command:
-` det experiment create [dataset].yaml .`
+` det experiment create [dataset]_search.yaml .`

-After the architecture search stage is complete, you can evaluate the architecture by copying the resulting genotype from the log to `eval/searched_genotypes.py`.
+After the architecture search stage is complete, you can evaluate the architecture by copying the resulting genotype from the log to `model_def.py`.

 ## Architecture Evaluation
-Run the following command from within the `eval` directory:
+Run the following command:
-` det experiment create [dataset].yaml .`
+` det experiment create [dataset]_eval.yaml .`